nsubordin81/educational-python-variants/Examples/README.md

 After pouring over the whitepaper and maybe some supplemental material to make sure you understand the concepts, you are able to create an implementation of the string-subsequence kernel.
 You are ready to run it, let's simulate that by going to an older revision of our example code which is just written in CPython with some profiling lines to show us how fast it is.

+### with just Cython

+So moving to the latest version of helq's code, skipping all the hard work they did to optimize this, let's pretend we did it.
+So we'll compile those most recent Cython files and see how fast they ran.

+This example uses the